2011 Global Champions Tour: 5th Competition: Global Champions Tour of Monaco

-Course designer of the competition was fourth time in 2011 season Frank Rothenberger.
+Frank Rothenberger designed the fourth course competition in the 2011 season.
 The Monaco horse show was held on a provisional sand jumping arena at the shore of the Boulevard Albert 1er.

-In the first round of the competition 12 riders had not faults.
-The second round was much more difficult, only three riders with her horses are clear in this round.
-Only Rolf-Göran Bengtsson was clear in both round, so he won the competition without a jump-off.
+In the first round of the competition, 12 riders had faultless rides.
+The second round was much more difficult: only three riders and their horses cleared this round.
+Only Rolf-Göran Bengtsson cleared in both round, so he won the competition without a jump-off.

-Charlotte Casiraghi was honorary president of the Monaco horse show.
-The congratulations at the prize giving ceremony of the Global Champions Tour competition was given by Albert II, Prince of Monaco.
+Charlotte Casiraghi served as the honorary president of the Monaco horse show.
+Albert II, Prince of Monaco, gave out awards and congratulated the winner at the prize ceremony of the Global Champions Tour.